Ableismus: Junger Mann benutzt einen Rollstuhl und arbeitet an einer Werkbank

 What is ableism and what forms are there?

-Reading What is ableism and what forms are there?
-4 minutes Next "Nature does not conform to norms."
+You read What is ableism and what forms are there?
+4 minutes Further "Nature does not conform to norms."

-Derived from the English verb “to be able”, i.e. “to be capable of something”, the term ableism [ɛɪ̯bəˈlɪsmʊs] includes the discriminatory assessment of the physical, mental and psychological abilities and functions of an individual and is therefore described as more concrete than the rough Definition of “hostility toward people with disabilities”.
+Derived from the English verb “to be able”, the term ableism [ɛɪ̯bəˈlɪsmʊs] includes the discriminatory assessment of the physical, mental and psychological abilities and functions of an individual and is therefore described as more concrete than the rough one Definition of “anti-disability”.

 What do you think?